helixyte/everest/docs/tutorial/building.rst

 Building :mod:`everest` applications
 ====================================

-In this section, you will find a step-by-step guide on how to design and implement a RESTful application with :mod:`everest`.
+In this section, you will find a step-by-step guide on how to build a RESTful application with :mod:`everest`.

 1. The application